 But there are plenty of examples where the line between scam and honest baksheesh is less clear.
 A great example, especially in India, is the shoe keeper.

 Most religious sites in India require you to take off your shoes before you enter.
 There are designated shoe keepers in many places who will watch your shoes for a couple of rupees.
-They can usually be found near the entrance, and there’s often a sign saying how much it costs (usually 2 rupees).
+You can usually find them at the entrance, and they charge 2 rupees.

 This is a form of baksheesh we think you shouldn’t pay.
 The guy is just a bum smart enough to know he can rip off tourists (notice these people rarely hassle locals).
 Our advice: shrug them off.